-The new Patient Care Tower (PCT) being constructed on the campus of the Royal Inland Hospital in Kamloops, BC will include 13 operating suites and patient floors for mental health and medical/surgical beds, perinatal centre, labour and delivery rooms, and neonatal intensive care unit.
+The new Patient Care Tower (PCT) on the campus of the Royal Inland Hospital in Kamloops, BC includes 13 operating suites and patient floors for mental health and medical/surgical beds, perinatal centre, labour and delivery rooms, and neonatal intensive care unit.

-At 290,625 ft2 (gross floor area) of clinical, administrative and support spaces, the new PCT is as a nine-storey building with rooftop helipad and two levels of underground parking, plus new surface parking.
-Occupancy is anticipated for 2022.
+At 290,625 ft2 (gross floor area) of clinical, administrative and support spaces, the new PCT is a nine-storey building with rooftop helipad and two levels of underground parking, plus new surface parking.

-HH Angus is providing mechanical electrical consulting engineering services, with design targeting LEED Gold certification.
-The DBFM project be in two phases: Phase 1 is the design and construction of the PCT; Phase 2, slated for 2024, will see extensive renovation and expansion to the existing emergency department, pediatrics, post-anaesthetic recovery and morgue.
+HH Angus provided mechanical and electrical consulting engineering services, with design targeting LEED Gold certification.
+The DBFM project is being delivered in two phases: Phase 1 was the design and construction of the PCT; Phase 2, slated for completion in 2024, will see extensive renovation and expansion to the existing emergency department, pediatrics, post-anaesthetic recovery and morgue.

-The mechanical design for the tower includes energy efficient heating and cooling systems with a variety of heat recovery features.
-The ventilation design includes redundant capability, outbreak control as well as future flexibility.
+The mechanical design for the tower included energy efficient heating and cooling systems with a variety of heat recovery features.
+The ventilation design included redundant capability, outbreak control, and future flexibility.

-New electrical services include 25kV transformers powering the campus in its entirety.
-New generators will provide redundancy and resiliency to the patient care tower.
+New electrical services included 25kV transformers powering the campus in its entirety.
+New generators provide redundancy and resiliency to the patient care tower.

 Mechanical Engineering | Electrical Engineering | Lighting Design

 Size: 290,625 ft2 | Status: Phase 1 completed 2022

 P3 | 9-storey patient care tower |Helipad | Energy efficient heating and cooling | Heat recovery | Targeting LEED Gold

 Integration with the existing hospital systems was a significant challenge and required numerous connections.